Squashed entanglement, k-extendibility, quantum Markov chains, and recovery maps

-which reduces to the Petz recovery map $R=R_0$ for $t=0$.
+which reduces to the Petz recovery map $R=R_0$ for $t=0$, and their convex combinations.
 Namely, Wilde~\cite{Wilde-recovery}, invoking the Hadamard three-line theorem, shows that there exists a $t\in\RR$ (generally depending on all of $T$, $\sigma$ and $\rho$) such that eq.~(\ref{eq:SBW}) [and similarly eq.~(\ref{eq:BSW-I})] holds with $R_t$ in place of $R$.

-Sutter \emph{et al.}~\cite{SutterTomamichelHarrow} present an essentially elementary, yet highly nontrivial, argument proving the same for a convex combination of the $R_t$.
+This was then extended to infinite dimension by Junge \emph{et al.}~\cite{universal-map}, and improved to a universal average over $t$ rather than the minimum on the right hand side: